The Preconceived Cloud Security Problem

 Penetration Tests, Code Reviews, and incidents often reveal easily exploitable logic flaws.
 By maintaining application state and rewriting requests and responses RedShield can rapidly patch any application security issue.
 We have had exceptional success in mitigating issues that other security tools such as Web Application Firewall (WAF) and Next Generation WAF cannot solve.
-Most cloud providers including Amazon offer an add-on WAF tool.
-These request admission filters do not provide a solution for business logic, authentication or authorization vulnerabilities often found by manual security testing.
+Most cloud providers offer an add-on WAF tool.
+These request admission filters do not provide a solution for business logic, authentication, or authorization vulnerabilities often found by manual security testing.
 You are also responsible for preventing business disruption, your team must both optimize the rules to ensure that customers or developers are not frustrated by the WAF mistakenly blocking legitimate traffic and whilst also not permitting attackers to bypass or evade the WAF controls.
-Hansen et al4 prove that with regex based input validation, like a WAF, is a very difficult task.
+Hansen et al prove that with regex-based input validation, like a WAF, is a very difficult task.

 Managing Distributed Denial of Service & Anomalous Events